-Families who partner with Manistee County HFH are required to put in a minimum of 250 hours of sweat equity per adult family member before moving into their new home.
+Families who partner with Manistee County HFH are required to put in a minimum of 250 hours of sweat equity before moving into their new home.
 The partner family and their advocate from Manistee County HFH will work together on a plan for completing the sweat equity requirement.

 Sweat equity hours are in no way a down payment or monetary contribution toward the home or the affiliate.
 Sweat equity is designed to meet three important goals: